sathishyadav024/Lambda-Automation/README.md

 # NOTIFICATION
-I got notification to the email when the file is uploaded to the s3-bucket Hence the lambda is successfully triggered for event and automated the process
+I got notification to the email when the file is uploaded to the s3-bucket

+Hence the lambda is successfully triggered for event and automated the process

 ![alt text](<Screenshot 2024-05-04 231616.png>)

-# The Project IS Completed
+# The Project Is Completed